⭐ ⭐ ⭐ / ⭐ ⭐ ⭐ ⭐ ⭐

 A myriad of lies deceive the public: with much of the air poisoned as a result of centuries of strip mining, viable pregnancies have become increasingly rare; to counteract this, fertility boosting vaccinations are recommended but they’re designed to do the opposite.
 Drinking water’s toxicity levels are increased along with poisoning under the guise of inoculation and improved chances of fertilization.
 Newborns that aren’t vaccinated are systematically targeted and “corrected” by a ubiquitous network of government spies and drones to reinforce the lie: nanny assassins.

-One young couple have their suspicions and plan a secret pregnancy with her gaining weight months before conception.
+One young couple have their suspicions and plan a secret pregnancy with her wearing ever more weighted concealing costumes months before conception and shedding the excess ounces as the fetus grew.
 Seeing the child remain healthy after several years of home schooling pass without vaccinations, they decide to tell their closest friends who are themselves expecting.
 The final third of the novel follows other young couples enlisted to lead a revolt that sees the curtain pulled back on the ugly truth.

 With only the elite born growing up to reproduce, a thinning gene pool is inevitable, a fact not lost on the architects of Bridget’s future.
 Several scenes midway through the novel certainly shock but they also reinforce the clinical indifference to their fellow humans those in power exhibit in their attempts at longterm rule.
 The suffering of the few is but nothing compared to the satisfaction of the elite’s hierarchical goals.
 That the majority of people they basically breed and harvest should benefit in any real way is an unintended side effect.
 The asocietal implementation of technology represents the scientific community at its worst: concerned only with results and damn the means.